 “Oh The Places You’ll Go!”
-By Dr. Seuss… How we can apply this book to real life
+By Dr. Seuss: Real Life Application

 There are many different perspectives on life, our journeys, and how we should live.
 Sometimes, a children’s book can sum it all up in the best way.
 Dr. Seuss’s “Oh The Places You’ll Go!” is a perfect example of this.
 I enjoy this book and believe it can provide great insight for people.
 Below are some of the things that I love about this book.